deployphp/docs/getting-started.md

 dep rollback
 ```

-You may want to run some task before/after another tasks.
+You may want to run some task before/after other tasks.
 Configuring that is really simple!

 Let's reload php-fpm after `deploy` finishes: